scala/scala-lang/blog/_posts/2018-06-14-accessible-scala.md

 here: [DescribeTest.scala].
 If you find that descriptions could be improved, send us a pull request with the expected form.

-  Reading Scala out loud make some of its syntactic elements makes it less intimidating for beginners.
+  Reading Scala out loud makes some of its syntactic elements less intimidating for beginners.
 There is no more need to mentally associate the syntax `+T` with its concept `co-variant`.
-Notice in the example above, how the type parameter delimiters: `[` and `]` are absent from the verbal description.
 It can also help sighted developers to describe Scala orally, for example in the context of pair programming.
-However, when expressions get more complex, the audible form can become ambiguous or difficult to decipher.
+However, notice in the example above, how the type parameter delimiters: `[` and `]` are absent from the verbal description.
+When expressions get more complex, the audible form can become ambiguous or difficult to decipher.

   To overcome the limitation of verbal description, we created a technique called the Cursor.
 The idea is simple: from your cursor location, you can navigate the abstract syntax tree of the source code.
 From a node, you can